preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/business-profiles/index.rst

 .. image:: business-profile-settings-new3.png

-Use the icns this way: the left-most icon to edit App Route, if applicable; the pen to edit the title and a few more settings; the dust bin to delete the Business Profile.
+Use the icons this way: the left-most icon to edit App Route, if applicable; the pen to edit the title and a few more settings; the dust bin to delete the Business Profile.

 For descriptions of the Business Profile settings, see: :doc:`Business Profile settings </admin-settings/business-group-settings/index>`